Easy Chicken Alfredo

-Chicken Alfredo is a variation on classic Olive Garden chicken alfredo we all love.
+Chicken Alfredo is a copycat of the classic Olive Garden chicken alfredo we all love.
 It’s so easy to make as a delicious meal at home, and it’s a budget-friendly option too.
-It’s one of my most popular weeknight dinner recipes along with Honey Garlic Chicken and Teriyaki Chicken.

 How to Make Chicken Alfredo

 You’ll find this dish comes together easily in about 20 minutes.
 While you prepare a pot of boiling water and cook the pasta, you can make the alfredo sauce.

 Start by sauteeing the chicken slices in a large skillet over medium heat until they’re starting to brown.
 It’s fine if they’re not fully done, as they’ll be cooked through in the following step.

 Now you can add the minced garlic and season with salt and pepper before pouring in the cream.

 Once the alfredo sauce starts to bubble, stir in the parmesan before reducing the heat to a simmer to allow it to thicken.
 This is when the magic happens!

 Now you’re ready to toss this sauce with your cooked and drained fettuccine pasta.